Unmani199/resnet/README.md

 ---------
 Overview
 ---------
 Functional failure in essential pathways or proteins leads to the loss of biological function.
 Network resilience can quantify the interactome’s robustness to such random breakdowns.
-As dscribed in [(Zitnik et al., 2019)](https://www.pnas.org/doi/10.1073/pnas.1818013116), ResNet computes the graph resilience for any gene/protein or non-biological network.
+As described in [(Zitnik et al., 2019)](https://www.pnas.org/doi/10.1073/pnas.1818013116), ResNet computes and plots the graph resilience for any gene/protein or non-biological network, also allowing users to remove nodes of their choice and view the resulting fragmented network.
+ResNet is written in Python.
-The 2 functions measure and plot resilience of the given network using a modified Shannon diversity index that as demonstrated in
-The networks are considered undirected and binary.

 -------------
-Prerequisites
+Dependencies
 -------------
-.
 Required packages include-
-(pandas, networkx, random, plotly, math, scipy, os, statistics, ????? )
+pandas, os, statistics, numpy, plotly, networkx, random, math, scipy, timeit
+Other requirements-
 Compatible with Python version 3.8.8 and above

 -------------
 Functions in ResNet